 Introducing a model-driven design tool such as AUD into utility work management workflows is an important consideration when planning an Esri UN migration.
 Implementing AUD accomplishes several key things that can make the migration structured and attainable with limited risk.
 Here’s how it works:

-• The implementation of AUD requires that the existing geometric (or other legacy) network be mapped to AUD’s internal network model.
-The model is highly compatible with UN and the integration specifications effectively become a set of system-level mappings to support the migration.
+• First, existing geometric (or other legacy) network must be mapped to AUD’s internal network model.
+The model is highly compatible with UN, and the integration specifications effectively become a set of system-level mappings to support the migration.

 • Next, the mapping exercise identifies model deficiencies that may exist in the system.
 Having a network-based application such as AUD becomes a very effective testing mechanism to support application functions such as voltage drop.
 The analysis also becomes a very powerful validation of network quality.

-• The integrated design capabilities provide valid network information to ArcGIS to build and maintain the operational network model.
-That allows business workflows to keep the system up to date, thus reducing manual editing requirements typically handled by the mapping and drafting departments.
+• Finally, integrated design capabilities provide valid network information to ArcGIS to build and maintain the operational network model,allowing business workflows to keep the system up to date while reducing manual editing requirements typically handled by the mapping and drafting departments.

 Once that’s in place, the migration to a next-generation GIS based on UN can be quite straightforward.
 The remaining migration efforts center around implementing mapping standards and user change-management.
-While those steps are not trivial, they are well-understood processes that can be addressed as part of the overall migration.
+While not trivial, these steps are well-understood processes that can be addressed as part of the overall migration.

 Utility Network is forming the foundation for a much more advanced GIS to support the operational needs of utility organizations.
 When migrating to UN, utilities can generate several benefits by adding a well-conceived integration of utility distribution design to their Esri platform.